-Twin Cities housing numbers show lagging recoveryby Annie Baxter, Minnesota Public Radio
+Twin Cities housing market has mixed Januaryby Annie Baxter, Minnesota Public Radio

-St. Paul, Minn. — The Twin Cities housing market in August continued to demonstrate a lackluster recovery.
+St. Paul, Minn. — The Twin Cities housing market continued to see problem spots in January, though some signs were promising.

 The median Twin Cities sales price last month dropped nearly 11 percent from January of 2010 to $140,000.
 The Minneapolis Area Association of Realtors attributes the decline to the mix of homes sold last month.
 Many were foreclosure and short sales, which tend to sell at fire sale prices, and that dragged down the median price.